Virtual Localization in equivariant Witt cohomology: Virtual fundamental classes

 \end{proposition}

-\begin{proof} We prove the result by tracing through the step-by-step construction of $[Z,]\phi]]^\vir$.
-This consists of starting with a representative $\phi_\bullet:F_\bullet\to (\sI_Z/\sI_Z^2\to i^*\Omega_{M/B})$ of $[\phi]$, and modifying $\phi_\bullet$ and $Z$ step-by-step, until we arrive at a particularly simple case.
+\begin{proof} We prove the result by tracing through the step-by-step construction of $[Z,]\phi]]_\sE^\vir$.
+This consists of starting with a representative

+of $[\phi]$, and modifying $\phi_\bullet$ and $Z$ step-by-step, until we arrive at a particularly simple case.
 At each stage, there is a canonical isomorphism of the corresponding Borel-Moore homology groups and at the final stage, we have an explicit construction of a class.
-The class $[Z,[\phi]]^\vir_\sE\in \sE^\BM(Z/B, F_\bullet)$ is then the image of this explicit class through the sequence of canonical isomorphisms of Borel-Moore homology groups.
+The class $[Z,[\phi]]^\vir_\sE\in \sE^\BM(Z/B, F_\bullet)$ is then defined the image of this explicit class through the sequence of canonical isomorphisms of Borel-Moore homology groups.
+The Graber-Pandharipande class, however, will be defined at each stage of the process.

-Here we will go through this procedure in reverse order, starting with the special situation needed for the explicit construction and going back step-by-step until we reach the general situation.
-We will identify the explicit construction of $[Z,[\phi]]^\vir_\sE$ with the Graber-Pandharipande construction at the initial stage of our reverse-order process, and show that the classes one constructs by the Graber-Pandharipande method are compatible with the canonical isomorphisms at each stage in the reverse process.
-This proves the result.
+Here we will go through this procedure in reverse order, starting with the special situation needed for the explicit construction of $[Z,[\phi]]^\vir_\sE$, and going back step-by-step until we reach the general situation.
+We will identify the explicit construction of $[Z,[\phi]]^\vir_\sE$ with the Graber-Pandharipande construction at the initial stage of our reverse-order process, and show that the classes one constructs by the Graber-Pandharipande method are compatible with the canonical isomorphisms of Borel-Moore homology at each stage in the reverse process, which will prove the result.
 Now for the details.

-First suppose that the obstruction theory $\phi_\bullet:F_\bullet\to (\sI_Z/\sI_Z^2\to i^*\Omega_{M/B})$ is {\em normalized}, meaning that $\phi_1:F_1\to \sI_Z/\sI_Z^2$ is surjective, and is {\em reduced}, meaning $F_0=i^*\Omega_{M/B}$ and $\phi_0=\id$.
+First suppose that the obstruction theory $\phi_\bullet\:F_\bullet\to (\sI_Z/\sI_Z^2\to i^*\Omega_{M/B})$ is {\em normalized}, meaning that $\phi_1\:F_1\to \sI_Z/\sI_Z^2$ is surjective, and is {\em reduced}, meaning $F_0=i^*\Omega_{M/B}$ and $\phi_0=\id$.
 In this case we have the canonical isomorphism

 and via this isomorphism we have